AmazinDooD/AmazinStuff/README.md

-# !!
-DO NOT DOWNLOAD THIS REPO !!
-### It is currently a W.I.P and I accidentally deleted some of the art for this mod.
-### I am in the process of recreating it and will update it shortly.
-### Also, there is currently no 2x artwork.

 # AmazinStuff
 A simple Balatro mod that adds some of my ideas.
 This mod requries JenLib as well as CG223's RarityLib.